Skip to main content

 Timber

-Timber is an ahead-of-time (AOT) compiler that transforms trained machine learning models — XGBoost, LightGBM, scikit-learn, CatBoost, and ONNX — into optimized, self-contained C99 inference code.
+Timber is an ahead-of-time (AOT) compiler that transforms trained machine learning models into optimized, self-contained inference code.
 No Python runtime at inference time.
 No dynamic allocation.
 No recursion.
-Just fast, auditable, portable code.
+Just fast, auditable, portable code that runs on servers, edge devices, microcontrollers, and safety-critical systems.

 The Problem